 PRIMARY OCCUPATION: Communications Director at Fritidsresor Group, TUI Nordic, with responsibility for communications as well as corporate environmental and social responsibility.

-No positions other than as member of
+No positions other than as member of the Board of H&M

 EDUCATION: Université de Paris III, Diplôme de Culture Française, 1985-1986.
 Theatre History, Stockholm University, 1989.
 Department of Journalism at Stockholm University, 1987-1989.